viamrobotics/docs/docs/services/slam/cartographer/_index.md

 Re-requesting the map can and should be successful, although there is currently a fundamental limit for the size of map that can be transmitted to the UI and this issue will become more common as you approach it.

 You can find additional assistance in the [Troubleshooting section](/appendix/troubleshooting/).

-When run in "offline" mode (i.e., with data that was previously captured from a LiDAR and optional IMU), only "Create new map" or "Update existing map" are supported ("Localize only" is not supported), and the algorithm always executes in the cloud.